grpc/proposal/A85-lrs-custom-metrics-changes.md

     RefCountedPtr<const BackendMetricPropagation> backend_metric_propagation);
 ```

+### Populating LRS Protos

+When populating the LRS protos, if the propagation configuration says to
+include any of the top-level fields (`cpu_utilization`,
+`mem_utilization`, or `application_utilization`), then those will be
+propagated to the new LRS fields of the same names in the
+`UpstreamLocalityStats` message.

 ### Temporary environment variable protection

 This option (both reading the new field in the CDS resource